Hugh Fitton

 Brigadier-General Hugh Gregory Fitton (November 1863 – 20 January 1916) was a British Army officer.
 He was killed in Ypres, Belgium, whilst in command of the 34th Division's 101st Infantry Brigade.

+Military career

+His military career began in February 1884 when he graduated from the Royal Military College, Sandhurst, and was commissioned as a lieutenant in the Royal Berkshire Regiment of the British Army.

+He attended the Staff College, Camberley, from 1891 to 1892 and was created a Companion of the Distinguished Service Order in November 1896 and promoted in November 1898 to brevet major, he transferred as a major in May 1902 to the Royal Warwickshire Regiment.

-He was promoted in November 1898 to brevet major and in August 1905 to lieutenant colonel, when he took command of a battalion of the Queen's Own Royal West Kent Regiment.
+On 30 October he was made a deputy assistant quartermaster general (DAQMG) of the 7th Division, part of the 3rd Army Corps.
+He was promoted again, on 19 August 1905, to lieutenant colonel, when he took command of a battalion of the Queen's Own Royal West Kent Regiment.
+On 19 August 1909, after four years in command, he relinquished command of the battalion and was placed on half-pay.

 He was awarded the Companion of the Order of the Bath in the 1911 Birthday Honours in June 1911.

-In November 1914, having recently been appointed as a brigadier-general, he was given command of a brigade.
+In November 1914, having recently been appointed as a brigadier general, he was given command of an infantry brigade.